 Coronavirus and Automotive Dealerships [UPDATED]

 There has been much uncertainty recently concerning the coronavirus.
-Depending on locale, the effects that it will have on life could vary greatly.
+Depending on the locale, the effects that it will have on life could vary greatly.
 However, one thing for sure is that people and businesses across the nation are being affected by the crisis, including automotive dealerships.
 This article will address some of the frequently asked questions regarding how car dealers could be affected by the coronavirus, and give some tips for how to navigate the circumstances.

 [UPDATE] During the Coronavirus pandemic, car sales have been unpredictable, with the industry seeing a significant drop in sales over March and April.
 Buyers were being told to stay home and social distance themselves except for essential items.
-Business closings and job loss threats are cancelling or delaying many potential automotive purchases.
-However, this does not mean that a car dealership is doomed; car sales are already being predicted to slowly recover in the upcoming months.
+Business closings and job loss threats are canceling or delaying many potential automotive purchases.
+However, this does not mean that a car dealership is doomed; car sales are already predicted to slowly recover in the upcoming months.
 These helpful tips may help a dealership succeed during the coronavirus outbreak and the tough months to follow.

 Is a car dealership considered essential?

-The CDC has advised that everyone practices social distancing, and some regions have even put shelter-at-home orders out, meaning that only essential workers are to show up to work.
+The CDC has advised that everyone practice social distancing, and some regions have even put shelter-at-home orders out, meaning that only essential workers are to show up to work.
 There has been some confusion around whether or not car dealerships in some areas are deemed essential, but the general consensus has been that they are.
 Check with the state or county orders and mandates.

 How can a dealership promote safety?

-As the pandemic continues, car buyers will be less likely to leave the house and shop their local dealerships, even as stay-at-home bans are lifted.
-Many buyers will feel less comfortable car searching in person shopping from dealership to dealership.
-An automotive dealership must keep their online inventory accessible and accurate; customers will browse websites before deciding to visit a dealer’s store.
+As the pandemic continues, car buyers will be less likely to leave the house and shop at their local dealerships, even as stay-at-home bans are lifted.
+Many buyers will feel less comfortable car searching in-person shopping from dealership to dealership.
+An automotive dealership must keep its online inventory accessible and accurate; customers will browse websites before deciding to visit a dealer’s store.
 Car disinfectants, masks, gloves, and social distancing measures empower buyers with safety and security, adding motivation to make their next car purchase.
 It is important that employees and facilities remain clean.
 Post measures within the store so that information is clear and visible to shoppers.

-Giving employees additional sick hours during this time will help keep off the pressure for employees to show up to work if they begin showing symptoms.
+Giving employees additional sick hours during this time will help keep off the pressure on employees to show up to work if they begin showing symptoms.
 Encourage self-isolation as soon as employees begin to feel unwell.
-Increase the amount of times that surfaces are sanitized during hours of operation.
+Increase the number of times that surfaces are sanitized during hours of operation.
 Gloves and masks, when used properly, are also very helpful in stopping the spread of the virus, and employees should wear them at all times, especially those who are face-to-face with customers.
 Also, make sure to provide ample disinfectant wipes and hand sanitizer around the premises.

-How to move dealership’s processes online?
+How to move dealerships’ processes online?

 The automotive service departments of dealerships have been deemed essential by every state with a shelter-at-home mandate, but that doesn’t mean that employees in these departments have to be at risk.
 Customers should be asked to discuss the details of their appointments with an employee first through the phone or through email.
 Vehicles should be disinfected both before staff enter them, and when they get returned to the customer.
 Parts orders should be for outside pickup only.

 For the sales department, selling cars remotely is not a new concept.
-Sales staff can use video chat to discuss vehicle requirements, and to showcase the features of inventory.
+Sales staff can use video chat to discuss vehicle requirements and to showcase the features of inventory.
 If customers would like to physically test drive a car, staff should not get into the vehicle with them.
 Methods such as phone calls, texts, emails, and detailed dealership websites can still make sales possible during this time.
 Financing can be handled online or through the phone.
-Customers will most likely never need to be physically present, since technology like video chatting and screen sharing makes it easy to convey information about finances, service options, and insurance.
+Customers will most likely never need to be physically present since technology like video chatting and screen sharing makes it easy to convey information about finances, service options, and insurance.

 How to best manage dealer inventory?